Darlaa's Story

 simply resolves itself.
 Many medications with numerous side effects were used to calm the

-as lethargy, stomach and joint pain, nausea, and diarrhea.
-It was very difficult to see my
+lethargy, stomach and joint pain, nausea, and diarrhea.
+It was very difficult to see my fellow

-fellow peers outside playing and running about lackadaisically as I sat on the couch trying to
+peers outside playing and running about lackadaisically as I sat on the couch trying to get

-get caught up with school work.
-After many years, I was able to find the right medications
+caught up with school work.
+After many years, I was able to find the right medications and

-and diet to control this condition.
-I was able to overcome this health issue and returned to
+diet to control this condition.
+I was able to overcome this health issue and returned to school

-school with minimal absences beginning in the seventh grade.
-With the ability to control this
+with minimal absences beginning in the seventh grade.
+With the ability to control this problem,

-problem, I was able to join the track team, play softball, play several instruments
+I was able to join the track team, play softball, play several instruments competitively, such as

-competitively, such as the oboe, baritone, bassoon, piano, and trombone, and attain good
+the oboe, baritone, bassoon, piano, and trombone, and attain good grades.

 While enjoying the average adolescent activity of playing softball at the end of my freshmen

-would forever impact my life.
-I immediately experienced a swelling and intense pain
+forever impact my life.
+I immediately experienced a swelling and intense pain throughout my

 Sympathetic Dystrophy, also known as Complex Regional Pain Syndrome, is a nerve

-occurred long ago.
-Some of the signs and symptoms include: ceaseless “burning pain,” loss
+long ago.
+Some of the signs and symptoms include: ceaseless “burning pain,” loss of feeling,

-with a cold climate (Finnis; Turner-Stokes 939; Harburt and Correll 147).
-One of my former
+climate (Finnis; Turner-Stokes 939; Harburt and Correll 147).
+One of my former doctors has

 During this period of time, I missed months of school, experienced pain that was not eased

-year I was able to overcome this condition and make up the numerous amounts of
+I was able to overcome this condition and make up the numerous amounts of schoolwork

-schoolwork that I had missed.
-During many years I was forced to attend school and take
+that I had missed.
+During many years I was forced to attend school and take tests while on

-tests while on pain killers as well thirty other pills that I took daily.
-I experienced many side
+pain killers as well thirty other pills that I took daily.
+I experienced many side effects from

-effects from these medications including kidney stones, and I spent several days in the
+these medications including kidney stones, and I spent several days in the hospital enduring

-hospital enduring Ketamine treatments for the RSD.
-After missing over 300 days of high
+Ketamine treatments for the RSD.
+After missing over 300 days of high school, I proved

-school, I proved capable of overcoming adversity once again, especially that which was
+capable of overcoming adversity once again, especially that which was created by teachers

 Without moving forward throughout the most trying times of my life, I would not be who I